LeoFuso/argo/columba.md

 of the generated sources presence for cross-compilation.

-This plugin doesn't support producing the Avro generated classes as Kotlin classes, as that functionality is not currently provided by the upstream Avro library (the compiler).
+This plugin doesn't support producing the Avro generated classes as Kotlin classes, as that functionality is not provided by the upstream Avro library (the compiler).

+## DSL

+One can find examples of how to apply the plugin using _Kotlin DSL_ [here](use-cases/kotlin-complete/build.gradle.kts).

 ## Of Open Source and the Community